Paradoxxs/Gitbook/intelligence/intelligence.md

 ---
-description: What is intelligence
+description: Ground work intelligence analysis
 ---

-# Intelligence

-The goal of threat intelligence is to gather, evaluate and analysis data related to an threat actor.\
-with the goal to create better insight to the tactic technique and procedure (TTP), so that policy makers can make better decisions on how to mitigate risk.

-Intelligence analysis is done when you do not have all the facts, an assessment needs to be performed, on the likelyhood that the hypothesis can be rejected or not.&#x20;

-## Intelligence sources

-Classic intelligence are broken into the areas to what and how you are collecting your information.
-Cyber threat intelligence does not have this luxury, instead we focus on all sources, by identifying various sources of data that meet the requirement and putting it all together
+Intelligence is the collection, analysis and exploitation of information in support of an specific object.

 ## Counterintelligence

-The purpose of couterintelligence is to identify, assess, neutralize and exploitation of intelligence activities of an adversary.
+The purpose of counterintelligence is to identify, assess, neutralize and exploitation.\
+The intelligence activities of an adversary.

 ## Intelligence level

 Tactical

-* Specific action that can be taken to defend the organisation.
+* Specific action that can be taken to defend the organization.

 Operational